sn0218/LED-to-smartphone-VLC-system/README.md

 # Transmitter

-The transmitter incorporates a microcontroller mounted on Arduino DUE and LED driver circuit with a low power 3mm diameter white LED, PN2222 transistor and other electronic components .
+The transmitter incorporates a microcontroller mounted on Arduino DUE and LED driver circuit with a low power 3mm diameter white LED, PN2222 transistor and other electronic components.

 ![image](https://user-images.githubusercontent.com/48129546/94847156-cabbc780-0454-11eb-901c-a90f6570cfc6.png)

 # Receiver